berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

   UC Berkeley campus!
 Signups will be announced in the parent lounge, after Dr.
   Po-Shen Loh's talk.

 - **Tangled Topology: The Magic of Klein Bottles!
-[Dwinelle 155]** — Join us for an engaging presentation by Cliff Stoll—astronomer, author, and creator of handcrafted glass Klein bottles through his company Acme Klein Bottle.
+(4 PM) [Dwinelle 155]** —
+  Join us for an engaging presentation by Cliff Stoll—astronomer, author, and creator of handcrafted glass Klein bottles through his company Acme Klein Bottle.
 Hear about the fascinating world of topology, exploring concepts such as Möbius loops and the Klein bottle, a surface with no distinguishable "inside" or "outside."

 ### Student Activities